pmhaddad/geo_fractal_tools/README.md

 > Additionally, I would like to point out that these scripts are being made public with only minor alterations in comparison when they were originally written (with the exception of cosmetic changes to better conform to [PEP8 conventions](https://www.python.org/dev/peps/pep-0008/)). **As such, it is probable that they need to be adapted if one wants to use them in newer versions of ArcMap or ArcGIS Online**.

 ## Getting your hands dirty
-This repository also contains a **FractalTools** toolbox file (`.tbx`), used to import the scripts within ArcMap, and run them with ease (for importing instructions, see this [video tutorial](https://www.youtube.com/watch?v=y4cwwlXQQJ0)).
+This repository also contains a **FractalTools** toolbox file (`.tbx`), used to import the Python scripts within ArcMap, and run them with ease (for importing instructions, see this [video tutorial](https://www.youtube.com/watch?v=y4cwwlXQQJ0)).
 To use it, one has to download all scripts and the toolbox file, and save them all on the same directory.

-After import, the user will have at disposal a toolbox called **Fractal Tools**, with each script available as an individual tool.
+After import, the user will have at disposal a toolbox called **Fractal Tools**, with each Python script available as an individual tool.

 > **Note**: The toolbox file is only compatible with ArcGIS 10.3 or newer.